The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 \subsubsection{Surface tension}

 The order-disorder surface tension will play a large role in both upper and lower bounds studying the effect of boundary conditions on mixing in the phase coexistence regime.
-While in the low-temperature regime, there is a positive order-order surface tension (see e.g., the $q=2$ case) that leads to sensitivity of mixing of Ising/Potts Glauber dynamics to boundary conditions \cite{Martinelli94,MaTo10}, the disordered phase is only metastable at the critical point and induces similar sensitivity to boundary conditions in FK Glauber and Swendsen--Wang dynamics.
+In the low-temperature regime, the metastable phases are the $q$ ordered ones and there is a positive order-order surface tension (see, e.g., the $q=2$ case); this leads to sensitivity of mixing times to boundary conditions in Ising/Potts Glauber dynamics (cf., e.g.,~\cite{Martinelli94,MaTo10}), but not in FK/Swendsen--Wang dynamics (as these are symmetric w.r.t.\ the $q$ ordered phases).
+At the critical point, the disordered phase is also metastable and induces similar sensitivity to boundary conditions in FK Glauber and Swendsen--Wang dynamics.